Product Life Cycle

 - We engaged with the Cellular Telecommunication & Internet Association (CTIA) working groups to refine the industry standard for used mobile device grading.
 This initiative aims to promote the extension of product life cycles and reduce waste by building consumer confidence in used and refurbished devices through common tools, technology and terminology around device use.

 - We continued our efforts to recover, refurbish and recycle devices.
-In 2022, we recovered more than 14.8 million consumer devices, including more than 13.5 million mobility devices.2
+In 2022, we recovered 14.9 million consumer devices, including more than 13.5 million mobility devices.2

 The AT&T Eco-Ratings 2.0 system provides environmental and social details about all phone and tablet devices we sell4 so customers can make informed product purchases.
 When a product is released, its Eco-Rating is available on the product’s packaging and online.
 This system has helped drive innovation as we work with original equipment manufacturers (OEMs) to minimize impacts on the environment and help us gain a holistic view of our device portfolio across its life cycle.
 We collaborated with BSR, a sustainable business network and consultancy, to create the foundation of this system and develop product evaluation criteria and assessment methods, which include: